RainJamesY/RainJamesY.github.io/_pages/about.md

 # 🔥 News

 - *2022.10*: I won the Second Class Scholarship and was graded as Merit Student (both 10% school-wide) of WHU
-- *2022.05*: I, teamed up with Pinji Chen and Yifan Zhang, won  the Honorable Mention (Second Prize) in 2022 MCM/ICM Competition (Award Rate: 15% world-wide).
+- *2022.05*: Teamed up with Pinji Chen and Yifan Zhang, we won  the Honorable Mention (Second Prize) in 2022 MCM/ICM Competition (Award Rate: 15% world-wide).

 # 📝 Publications